Tolson321/6-Devs-1-Project/README.md

 - React (with functional components)
 - Tailwind CSS (for styling)
 - Vercel AI SDK (using the Mistral model for OCR and translation)
-- Vercel Blob Store (for file storage and shareable links)
+- Vercel Blob Store (for file storage and shareable links) redis and can save for a time period

 **Design Direction:**